fcordova123/nokia-eda-workshop/README.md

 Based on the image above:

 1. Click this dropdown to choose the `eda` namespace
-2. Click `Main`
+2. HIghlight Left Top arrow, Click.
+You will see two options `Main` & `System Administration`.
+Stay on `Main`
-3. Click `Topologies`
+3. Scroll down under TOOLS heading then Click `Topologies`
-4. Click the `i` to open this information screen
+4. Click on `Physical` then Click the `i` to open this information screen
+5. Double click on `Physical` or click on 3 dots and click on Show Topology
-5. Click `leaf1` to be able to see all of the information about the node, take a moment to look at all of the available information about this node.
+6. Click `leaf1` to be able to see all of the information about the node, Click `i`,  take a moment to look at all of the available information about this node.

 Next, look through the options on the left side of the screen to find `Nodes` in the `Targets` subsection.